COLTS NECK TOWNSHIP BOARD OF EDUCATION

 2. New employees hired after the start of the school year will be allotted sick days on a prorated basis according to the following formula: 1 sick day per number of months between the date of employment and June 30th.
 New employees will be given credit for a full month if they work any time before the 15th.

-When, in the judgment of the Board of Education there is good cause to doubt the validity of a sick leave claim, the Board may require a physician's certificate to be filed, by the employee, with the Board Secretary to verify the sick leave claim before the leave is granted with pay.
+C. When, in the judgment of the Board of Education there is good cause to doubt the validity of a sick leave claim, the Board may require a physician's certificate to be filed, by the employee, with the Board Secretary to verify the sick leave claim before the leave is granted with pay.

 E. Professional Day/School Business Day

-G. Sick Leave Bank
+- Sick Leave Bank

 The Board shall establish a Sick Leave Bank for all members of the Association.
 This bank is established to provide compensable leave coverage to bargaining unit members who are absent for an extended period due to catastrophic illness or injury.
 This bank shall operate in accordance with the following rules and regulations.

-2. Unit member contributions shall be voluntary.
+2. An Association member contributions shall be voluntary.

-3. The Sick Leave Bank shall be only available to those members who have:
+3. The Sick Leave Bank shall be available only to those members who have:

-?
-Exhausted all earned and accumulated sick leave; and
+Ž Exhausted all earned and accumulated sick leave; and

-?
-Have been absent a minimum of 30 consecutive workdays.
+Ž Have been absent a minimum of 30 consecutive workdays.

 4. A member who is eligible to utilize the bank must submit a written request to the Superintendent or his/her designee.
-The request shall outline the nature of the problem and the reason(s) for the requested use of the bank.
+The request shall outline the nature of the problem and the reason(s) for the requested use fo the bank.
 This request shall also include medical verification of illness, injury or disability.
 Verification of continued disability will be required at quarterly intervals.
 The Board reserves the right to have the unit member examined by medical personnel of its choice.

 5. A member’s utilization of the sick bank shall be subject to the approval of the Board.